wheelercj/note-splitter/README.md

 | text list item           | one line of a bullet-point list and/or ordered (numbered) list                   | line                                     |
 | token                    | anything                                                                         |                                          |
 | unordered list item      | one line of a bullet-point list                                                  | text list item, can have inline elements |

-### split attributes and values

-Choosing a split attribute and value is optional, and can be used to be more specific about what you want to split.
-For example, if you want to split by headers of all levels you should leave the value field blank and/or select `None` as the attribute, but if you want to split by headers of level 2 you should choose `level` as the attribute and `2` as the value.

-Some split types have different attributes to choose from.
-For example, the `header` split type has `level` as one of its split attributes, which refers to the size of the header (a smaller number for the split value means a larger header).
-However, some other split types such as `ordered list item` also have a level attribute that refers to the _indentation level_.
-Any split type's `content` attribute option lets you specify what exact text the element should contain.
-Some split types have other specialized attributes, such as `code block`'s `language` attribute, which allows you to choose the code block's language.

-The "parse blocks" checkbox must be checked to split by elements of text that span multiple lines.
-This option also changes the behavior when splitting by single-line elements; each split section also ends where its containing block ends instead of only when the next element of the split type is found.

-### file name formats

-The file name format setting can use these variables:

-`%uuid4` - A universally unique identifier
-`%title` - The title of the file (the body of the first header, or of the first line if there is no header) `%Y` - The current year (as a four-digit number)
-`%M` - The current month (as a number)
-`%D` - The current day
-`%h` - The current hour
-`%m` - The current minute
-`%s` - The current second
-`%id` - The same as entering `%Y%M%D%h%m%s`

-You can use other characters with these variables.
-For example, to get file names like `2021-12-16 9.30`, you can set the file name format to `%Y-%M-%D %h.%m`.

-If multiple files are made when the file name format has at least one of `%s`, `%m`, `%h`, and `%D`, the smallest of these time variables will be incremented once for each new file so that all the files have unique names.
-The first file starts with the current time.

-If the file name format contains any of `#%{&}\\<>*?/$!\'":@+|=` or backticks, those characters will get replaced by minuses in the file names because some operating systems do not support those characters.
-For the same reason, a file name cannot start or end with any of ` .-_`.

-All new file names are guaranteed to be unique.
-If the file name format somehow does not allow for unique file names, a period followed by a number will be appended to each new file name to make them unique.

-### patterns

-Although you hopefully will never need to, you can also customize the regular expressions Note Splitter uses in the Patterns tab.
-Note Splitter uses Python regex, which is more or less identical to ECMAScript (JavaScript) regex.
-[Here](https://wheelercj.github.io/notes/pages/20210506235005.html) are some resources for learning and using regex.

 ## contributing